jackey8616/PyFun-Backend/CONTRIBUTING.md

 ```

 ## Creating a new lesson
-Inside the `stage/[stage_name]` folder (such as `stage/one`).
+Make sure there is a `__init__.py` inside the `stage/[stage_name]` folder (such as `stage/one`).
-Make sure there is a mininum `__init__.py`.

-And create new file with any name you like ,
-But file name show same as function name.
+Create a new file with any name you like (it should however follow the same conventions as a function name).
 **IMPORTANT**
 ```
-If you wish your lessons can be sort.
+If you wish your lessons to be sorted then they should be named with an index.
+For example:
-Naming these lesson file can use some count such as:
-Example:
-  You have a lesson want to called i_love_haruna, and you wish it in place 35 Then you shoud create a file called s35_i_love_haruna.py with a async function like: async def i_love_haruna(request):
+  If you have a lesson you want to be called i_love_haruna, and you want it to be the 35th lesson.
+  You shoud create a file called s35_i_love_haruna.py with a async function like: async def i_love_haruna(request):
 ```
 With following code: